Unitarian League: The Supreme Military Power of the League

 The need to face a possible threat on the part of the coastal provinces meant that on August 31, 1830 the governments of the League of the Interior agreed to grant General Paz the Dictator-like powers by signing a Pact of Union and Alliance.
-This meant that each province provided their own troops to be lead under the unified commander, as well as their weaponry and other equipment.
+This meant that each province provided their own troops to be led under the unified commander, as well as their weaponry and other equipment.
 To maintain this army (which came to be a joint army in charge of the defense of all the territories), the signatory governments provided Paz with 1/4 of each of their governmental incomes.
 This treaty was signed by representatives of the nine provinces of the League and was in effect for eight months.
 It stipulated that in that time national political unity would be established, in which case the treaty would be rendered ineffective.
 However, if after eight months there still had not been any national government to which the League could join, the signatory provinces would regain control of their troops, except in case of war.

 The purpose of this Supreme Military Power was to unify the resources of the provinces, but a raid by the montoneras kept the troops occupied, of which were scattered throughout the provinces.

-The coastal provinces created a similar union that provided for a mutual defense of their region.
+The coastal provinces created a similar union that provided for mutual defense of their region.
 The governments of Santa Fe, Buenos Aires and Corrientes united as a result of revolutionary movements in Entre Ríos, which they were able to put down.